DKMitt/wifi_ws/README.md

 # WiFi Weather Station
-WiFi Weather Station is to measure the temperature and humidity in real time with sensors and then transmit the data wirelessly via WiFi to a database and then display the data by various web technologies in a website interface.
+WiFi Weather Station is to measure the temperature and humidity in real time with sensors and then transmit the data wirelessly via WiFi to Firebase, a real-time cloud database, and then display the data by various web technologies in a website interface.

 ![WiFi Weather Station](public/assets/img/smart-farm.jpg)